Christian Nationalism: The Movement for State-Sponsored White Christian Supremacy

 Combining his own experiences in the youth groups and prayer meetings of the 1990s with an immersive look at the steady blending of White grievance politics with evangelicalism, Onishi crafts an engrossing account of the years-long campaign of White Christian nationalism that led to January 6.
 How did the rise of what Onishi calls the New Religious Right, between 1960 and 2015, give birth to violent White Christian nationalism during the Trump presidency and beyond?
 What propelled some of the most conservative religious communities in the country—communities of which Onishi was once a part—to ignite a cold civil war?

 Reviewers seemed to like this book and it's highly rated online.
 I found it to be a bit tedious, but informative.
+Be alert around Onishi's takes on Jews.
+He's on record using some very old-school antisemitic tropes.

 White Evangelical Racism: The Politics of Morality in America | by Anthea Butler | The University of North Carolina Press | 2021